Lawrence Taylor Bio And Facts

 Titles and Awards

 Lawrence Taylor piled up many awards throughout his legendary career with the New York Giants.
-In Lawrence Taylor's first 9 seasons he was first team All Pro.
-Taylor also made 10 pro bowls during his career.
+Lawrence Taylor was a first team All-Pro in his first nine seasons.
+Taylor also made ten Pro Bowls during his career.
 L.T. 's defensive dominance helped the Giants make it to and win two Super Bowls.
-Lawrence Taylor's best season came in 1986 when he got 20.5 sacks, 105 tackles, five passes defended, and two forced fumbles.
+Lawrence Taylor’s best season came in 1986, when he tallied 20.5 sacks, 105 tackles, five passes defended, and two forced fumbles.
 This effort earned him not only a Defensive Player of the year award, but also an NFL MVP.
-He is one of the only defensive players to ever win the award (the other being Alan Page in 1971).
+He is one of the only defensive players to ever win the MVP award (the other being Alan Page in 1971).
 Taylor is also tied for the records with three defensive player of the year awards throughout his career.

-At the time of Lawrence Taylor's retirement, he had the second most career sacks at 132.5, and the third most sacks in a season with 20.5 sacks.
-At the end of his career, Taylor was inducted into the pro football Hall of Fame in 1999.
+At the time of Lawrence Taylor’s retirement, he had the second most career sacks at 132.5, and the third most sacks in a season with 20.5 sacks.
+After retirement, Taylor was inducted into the Pro Football Hall of Fame in 1999.

-Lawrence Taylor was born February 4th, 1959 in Williamsburg, Virginia.
-He was raised alongside two brothers, and initially was interested more in baseball until he played football in 11th grade.
-Taylor then went to the University of North Carolina where he became a football star and the captain of the team.
-After he was drafted in 1981 he had a great rookie season, and didn't slow down dominating the league for over a decade.
+Lawrence Taylor was born February 4th, 1959, in Williamsburg, Virginia.
+He was raised alongside two brothers, and initially was interested more in baseball until he began playing football in 11th grade.
+Taylor then went to the University of North Carolina, where he became a football star and the captain of the team.
+After he was drafted in 1981, he had a great rookie season, and didn’t slow down, dominating the league for over a decade.

 - Taylor’s middle name is Julius.

-- When Lawrence Taylor played baseball in high school he played the catcher position.
+- When Lawrence Taylor played high school baseball, he played the catcher position.

 Did Lawrence Taylor have issues off the field?

-Lawrence Taylor is one of the most dominant players ever.
-However, off the field Taylor has had many problems.
+While being a phenomenal player, Lawrence Taylor struggled with drugs and other issues off the field.
 He was involved in a crash from reckless driving in 1981.
-Then Lawrence Taylor had other off the field issues having tested positive for drugs twice and getting suspended for thirty days for his second violation in 1988.
-After his career ended in 1995 he had to check into rehab for these problems.
+Lawrence Taylor had other off the field issues, having tested positive for drugs twice and getting suspended for thirty days for his second violation in 1988.
+After his career ended in 1995, he checked into rehab to address these problems.

 Why is Lawrence Taylor not wealthy?

-While Lawrence Taylor was one of the most dominant players ever, contracts during his time in the league weren't massive.
-Moreover, Taylor was also not great with his money spending it on things he shouldn't.
+While Lawrence Taylor was one of the most dominant NFL players ever, contracts during his time in the league weren’t massive.
+Moreover, Taylor was also not great with his money, spending it on things he shouldn’t.
 He has had three divorces and numerous legal cases which have also lost him money too.
-On top of all this he lost thousands of dollars in his company All Pro Products as he was defrauded by a firm that short sold his socks and bankrupted the company.
-All of this has left him with a net worth of around $200 thousand.
+On top of all this, he lost thousands of dollars in his company All Pro Products as he was defrauded by a firm that sold short his socks and bankrupted the company.
+All of this has left him with a net worth of around $200,000.

 How did Lawrence Taylor change the game of football?

-Lawrence Taylor's impact on the game of football is bigger than just his plays on the field.
-Taylor's true impact came through how he changed how things were done on offense and defense.
+Taylor’s true impact on the game of football came through how he changed how things were done on offense and defense.
 Taylor was the first true outside linebacker to start rushing the passer (quarterback), which had never been done before.
-Additionally, offensive coordinators started having to instruct offensive lineman to start picking up blitzing linebackers which also wasn't done before L.T.
+Additionally, offensive coordinators started having to instruct offensive lineman to start picking up blitzing linebackers which also wasn’t done before L.T.

 What has Lawrence Taylor done outside of football?

-Lawrence Taylor has done lots of other work outside of football since he left the sport.
+Lawrence Taylor has done lots of entertainment work since he left the sport of football.
 Taylor worked on TV shows and movies like Shaft and The Waterboy.
 Additionally, Taylor also has lent his voice to video games like Grand Theft Auto and Blitz.
 Furthermore, Lawrence Taylor also had a one-off wrestling experience against Bam Bam Bigelow in Wrestlemania XI, which he won.
 Taylor has also continued to stay around football, working as an analyst and commentator for football games.